Freakwill/pyrimidine/paper/paper.md

 # Comparison with other frameworks

-A multitude of GA frameworks have been devised, such as `DEAP` and `gaft`, which have significantly influenced the design of `Pyrimidine`.
-The table below provides a concise comparison between `Pyrimidine` and several popular frameworks.
+A multitude of GA frameworks have been devised, such as `DEAP` and `gaft`, which have significantly influenced the design of `pyrimidine`.
+The table below provides a concise comparison between `pyrimidine` and several popular frameworks.

 +-------------------+------------+----------+----------+----------+
 | Library   | Design Style      | Versatility | Extensibility | Visualization           |